ibmjstart/bluemix-java-postgresql-uploader/README.md

 - PostgreSQL Database

 This app demonstrates how to connect to a PostgreSQL database on BlueMix from a Java app.
-Simply upload a line-separated file of text (e.g. tweets), and it will add each line to Postgres.
+Simply upload a line-separated file of text (e.g. tweets), and it will add each line to PostgreSQL database.

 ## Prerequisites ##